 It may not be pretty, but no one will see it when I’m done.
 To attach the casters, I simply use screws and drill through the basket into the ring.
 However, I did have to add a small shim to keep the casters level since the basket is not flat on the bottom.
 Now it’s ready to roll…literally!

 My interior is prepped and it’s time to reassemble.
-I sewed a new liner and made a base using the batting and cardboard I had pulled out.
+Next, I sew a new liner and make a base using the batting and cardboard I had pull out.
 My cordless hot glue gun makes this a fast project.
 I love that thing!

 After a bit of assembly and a few new pieces, my farmhouse sewing basket it ready to go.
 Check it out…